eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 2. Select command `Tasks: Run Task`
 3. Select `Local Runtime - Run VehicleApp`

-### The following dapr configuration is part of the devenv-runtimes package (WIP: TBD)
+### The following Dapr configuration is part of the devenv-runtimes package (WIP: TBD)

 You already have seen this command and how to check if it is working in the [general setup](/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python/#debug-your-vehicle-app).